Pinworm infection: Epidemiology

 Pinworm infection occurs worldwide, and is the most common helminth (i.e., parasitic worm) infection in the United States and Western Europe.
 In the United States, a study by the Center of Disease Control reported an overall incidence rate of 11.4% among people of all ages.
 Pinworms are particularly common in children with approximately 30% of children being infected and most commonly seen in children between 7 and 11 years old.
 The prevalence rates in children having been reported as high as 61% in India, 50% in England, 39% in Thailand, 37% in Sweden, and 29% in Denmark.
 Finger sucking has been shown to increase both incidence and relapse rates, and nail biting has been similarly associated.
 Because it spreads from host to host through contamination, enterobiasis is common among people living in close contact, and tends to occur in all people within a household.
 The prevalence of pinworms is not associated with gender, nor with any particular social class, race, or culture.
 Pinworms are an exception to the tenet that intestinal parasites are uncommon in affluent communities.

 History

 The earliest known instance of pinworms is evidenced by pinworm eggs found in coprolite, carbon dated to 7837 BC at western Utah.
 Pinworm infection is not classified as a neglected tropical disease unlike many other parasitic worm infections.

 Garlic has been used as a treatment in the ancient cultures of China, India, Egypt, and Greece.
-Hippocrates (459–370 BC) mentioned garlic as a remedy against intestinal parasites.
-German botanist Lonicerus (1564) recommended garlic against parasitic worms.
+Hippocrates mentioned garlic as a remedy against intestinal parasites.
+German botanist Adam Lonicer also recommended garlic against parasitic worms.